marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 This works perfectly fine, we get the result, directly to the screen.
 So far so good!
 This is because we call the function :math:`f2`, and :math:`f2` prints the number on the screen.
-But if we instead try to store the result in a variable like so
+But if we instead try to store the result in a variable like so:

 .. code:: python